 Then the LORD came down in a pillar of cloud and stood at the doorway of the tent, and He called Aaron and Miriam.
 But when the cloud had withdrawn from over the tent, behold, Miriam was leprous, as white as snow.
 (Numbers 12:1-10 modified for simplicity)

-Both these stories depict the acts and consequences of questioning and/or acting rebellious toward God’s selected leader.
+These stories depict the acts and consequences of questioning and/or acting rebellious toward God’s selected leader.

-These accounts, as with all those in the Bible, act as principles which we can and should use to govern our behaviour or at least to know what to expect should we choose not to.
+These accounts, as with all those in the Bible, act as principles we can and should use to govern our behaviour or at least to know what to expect should we choose not to.

 It’s a matter of cause and effect.